 - 18.2 Definitions.
-The following definitions shall apply in this Article 18: - (a) A "Work" means, in accordance with Title 17 of the U.S. Code, any original work of authorship that is or may be subject to copyright.
-Work includes but is not limited to printed material (such as books, articles, memoranda, and texts), computer software or databases, audio and visual material, circuit diagrams, architectural and engineering drawings, lectures, compositions (e.g., written, musical, and/or dramatic), motion pictures, multimedia works, web pages, sound recordings, choreographic works, and pictorial or graphic illustrations or displays, and any creative expression of a Trademark used in connection with these items.
-Instructional Technology Material is included in this definition. - (b) An "Invention" shall include means (i) any discovery, process, composition of matter, article of manufacture, know-how, design, model, computer software or database; technological development, biological material, strain, variety, or culture of any organism, or portion, modification, translation, computer software or databases, or extension of these items which is or may be patentable or otherwise protected under Title 35 of the United States Code, or that is or may be protected as a Trade Secret, under the Florida Trade Secrets Act, Ch.
-688, Fla.
-Stat. or any similar act of another State, as may be relevant, (ii) any novel variety of plant that is or may be patentable or otherwise protected under the Plant Variety Protection Act (7 U.S.C. §2321 et seq.), (iii) or any Trademark, and/or (iv) any directly related knowhow used in connection with these items.
-Instructional Technology Material which is or may be patentable is included in this definition. - (c) "Instructional Technology Material" includes video and audio recordings or transmissions, motion pictures, films, slides, photographic and other similar visual materials, electronic and digital media, computer programs, programmed instructional materials, web pages, electronic, electro-mechanical, or solid state physics-based equipment, three dimensional materials and exhibits, and combinations of the above, which are prepared or produced in whole or in part by an employee and that are used for instruction.
-All distance and distributed learning courses and/or modules are included in this definition.

-- (c) ""Online Courses" includes, but is not limited to, courses taught under World Wide Web ("W"), Mixed Mode/Reduced Seat Time ("M"), Video Streaming ("V")

-Video Streaming/Reduced Seat Time ("RV") and Active Learning/Reduced Seat Time ("RA") course modalities. - (d) "University Support" shall means the non-incidental use of University funds, personnel, facilities, equipment, materials, technological information, course release, or students in the creation or making of a Work or Invention, and does not include the incidental use of resources made available to the University community for common use.
-University Support includes such support provided by other public or private organizations when it is arranged, administered, or controlled by the University.
+The following definitions shall apply in this Article: - (a) A "Work" means, in accordance with Title 17 of the U.S. Code, any original work of authorship that is or may be subject to copyright.
+Work includes but is not limited to printed material (such as books, articles, memoranda, and texts), computer software or databases, audio and visual material, circuit diagrams, architectural and engineering drawings, lectures, compositions (e.g., written, musical, and/or dramatic), motion pictures, multimedia works, web pages, sound recordings, choreographic works, and pictorial or graphic illustrations or displays, and any creative expression of a Trademark used in connection with these items. - (b) An "Invention" means any discovery; process; composition of matter; article of manufacture; know-how; design; model; computer software or database; technological development; biological material, strain, variety, or culture of any organism; or portion, modification, translation, or extension of these items which is or may be patentable or otherwise protected under Title 35 of the United States Code; or any Trademark, and/or any directly related know-how used in connection with these items. - (c) "Online Course" means a course that requires student access to an University online learning environment, and includes but is not limited to, courses taught under World Wide Web ("W"), Mixed Mode/Reduced Seat Time ("M"), Video Streaming ("V") Video Streaming/Reduced Seat Time ("RV") and Active Learning/Reduced Seat Time ("RA") course modalities. - (d) "University Support" means (1) the appreciable use of University resources, such as funds, personnel, facilities, equipment, materials, technological information, or students, (2) course release, and/or (3) support provided by other public or private organizations when it is arranged, administered, or controlled by the University or a University direct support organization.
+For a use of University resources to be appreciable, it must go beyond the resources commonly or routinely provided or made available to similarly situated employees for the performance of their assignment.
+For example, the routine use of resources such as the libraries; one's office, office computer and other University computer facilities; and office supplies, is not considered appreciable University Support.